bradley/sanity-plugin-goth-vimeo-input/README.md

 # Sanity Plugin Vimeo Input

+* ???? `sanity-plugin-vimeo-input` was taken so it's named `sanity-plugin-goth-vimeo-input`.

 A Sanity Plugin for Inputting Vimeo Videos by their URL and Pre-Loading oEmbed Data.

 Through this plugin, your users will simply be required to input a valid Vimeo video URL.
 The plugin will use the [Vimeo oEmbed API](https://developer.vimeo.com/api/oembed) to then verify the video and import the full oEmbed payload for the video, which includes the video's title, ID, iFrame embed code, and thumbnail URL.